swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 ##### Accepting new Trainers

 Subject: Congratulations!
-Join the Carpentries Trainer Community
+Join The Carpentries Trainer Community

 Hi all,

-Thank you all for applying to become instructor Trainers with the Carpentries.
+Thank you all for applying to become instructor Trainers with The Carpentries.
 A group of Trainers have reviewed the applications and we're excited to invite each of you to the Trainer team.

 We'll be starting our new cohort of instructor Trainers in [ month ].
 Our cohort will be [ number ] folks located in [ countries ].
 We'll be meeting once a week starting in [ month ] to discuss our text and how it relates to our instructor training curriculum.
 More details can be found in the preliminary reading schedule.